seadowg/cv/cv.md

 # Callum Stott

-I am a software engineer and XP/Lean consultant with a focus on Android based in London.
+I am a senior software engineer and XP/Lean consultant with a focus on Android based in London.

 ## Skills